-\textit{Magnetoelectric response in thin films---} In Fig.~\ref{fig:ME_thin_films} (a) we show a $J_\text{S}=1.5 \Delta_\text{S}$ phase diagram constructed by tracking thin film gap closings and confirmed by evaluating the magnetoelectric response coefficient $\alpha_{\text{me}}$, expressed here in units of $e^2/2hc$.
-Notice that the thin film results perfectly match the bulk $J_\text{S}=1.5 \Delta_\text{S}$ results in Fig.~\ref{fig:bulk_partition}.
-The thin film phase diagram has an extra boundary surrounding the region with $\alpha_{\text{me}}=2$, which results from the appearance in our model of (top and bottom) surface Hall conductivities (Chern wrappers \cite{vanderbilt_book}) in this region of the phase diagram, that are not related to bulk topology.
-The Chern wrapper region's extent depends on details of the model that do not influence bulk topology; they are absent for $J_\text{S} \le \Delta_\text{S}$, as illustrated in \ref{fig:ME_thin_films} (b).
-Notice that the opportunity to identify bulk topologial phase transitions by tracking thin film gaps is present only in magnetic topological insulators, which do not have gapless edge modes.
+In Fig.~\ref{fig:ME_thin_films}(a) we show a $J_\text{S}=1.5 \Delta_\text{S}$ phase diagram constructed by tracking thin film gap closings and confirmed by evaluating the magnetoelectric response coefficient $\alpha_{\text{me}}$, expressed here in units of $e^2/2hc$.
+The thin-film results perfectly match the bulk $J_\text{S}=1.5 \Delta_\text{S}$ results in Fig.~\ref{fig:bulk_partition}.
+Notably, the thin-film phase diagram has an extra boundary surrounding the region with $\alpha_{\text{me}}=2$, which results from the appearance of (top and bottom) surface Hall conductivities (Chern wrappers \cite{vanderbilt_book}) in this region of our model's phase diagram, that are not related to bulk topology.
+The Chern wrapper region's extent depends on details of the model that do not influence bulk topology; it is absent for $J_\text{S} \le \Delta_\text{S}$, as illustrated in Fig.~\ref{fig:ME_thin_films}(b).
+Note that the opportunity to identify bulk topological phase transitions by tracking thin film gaps is present only in magnetic $\mathbb{Z}_{2}$ TIs, which do not have gapless edge modes.